Timothy Shay Arthur: Critical appreciation

 Arthur enjoyed great popularity while he lived, but was not well regarded by the era’s literati.
 His old acquaintance Poe, for example, wrote in Graham's Magazine that Arthur was "uneducated and too fond of mere vulgarities to please a refined taste."
 An unsigned article in 1873 claimed that "the world is the better for his having lived" and his social reform writings, while also admitting that "men of literary pretensions take pride in sneering at Mr. Arthur's writings, and declaring that they never read them".

-Conscious of his own lack of brilliance, Arthur thought stories should impart beneficial life lessons by means of plainly written, realistically depicted scenes.
-Though often marked by moralism and sentimentalism, Arthur's writing at its best—as in Ten Nights in a Bar-Room—is both brisk and poignant.
-Arthur's ideas may seem simplistic or even oppressive today, but many readers in his time found him relevant, helpful, reassuring, and compelling.
+Arthur thought stories should impart beneficial life lessons by means of plainly written, realistically depicted scenes.
+Though often marked by moralism and sentimentalism, Arthur's writing in Ten Nights in a Bar-Room is both brisk and poignant.
+Many readers in his time found him relevant, helpful, reassuring, and compelling.